 - Remove the jam from the heat and adjust the sweetness if desired, keeping in mind that chilling dulls the overall sweetness level.

 - Adjust the jam's texture (optional): This homemade berry jam will be a bit chunky even if you've mashed the fruit during cooking.
-If you want a smoother jam texture, use an immersion blender to smooth out the jam.
-If you want seedless jam, use a fine mesh strainer to strain the hot jam into the jar.Pour the jam into a clean pint jar with a tight fitting lid.
+For a smoother jam texture: Use a food mill (using the coarse milling disc) or an immersion blender to smooth out the jam.
+For seedless jam: Use a food mill (using the fine milling disc) or a fine mesh strainer to strain the hot jam.

-- Allow the jam to cool to room temperature, about 30 minutes (and no more than 2 hours for food safety reasons).
+- Pour the jam into a clean pint jar with a tight fitting lid.
+Allow the jam to cool to room temperature, about 30 minutes (and no more than 2 hours for food safety reasons).
 Transfer the jam to the refrigerator to cool completely.
 The jam will thicken as it cools.

 - Storage instructions: Small batch berry jam made without pectin will keep in the refrigerator for about 2 to 3 weeks.
 To freeze, make sure to leave enough room at the top of the jar to allow the jam to expand.
 It will keep in the freezer for up to 3 months.
 Thaw in the refrigerator for at least 2 hours before using.